 Projects funded by RNOH Charity

-Thanks to our generous donors, the RNOH Charity has funded a range of projects which were not affordable within the limits of NHS funding.
+Thanks to our generous donors, RNOH Charity has funded a range of projects which were simply not affordable within the limits of NHS funding.
 These include:

 The Stanmore Building

-The RNOH Charity has contributed over £3 million towards facilities in the new Stanmore Building.
-We have funded enhancements including:
+RNOH Charity contributed over £3 million towards facilities in the Stanmore Building.
+We funded enhancements including:

 • Two new therapy gyms to assist our patients’ rehabilitation